WebRodent/next-template/README.md

 - Next.js 14
 - TypeScript
 - Tailwind CSS
 - Bootstrapped app with `create-next-app`
+- Github Pages Deployment

 ## Before you begin
 Before you begin, make a choice of the following: